apalladi/stratified_SIRD/README.md

-# stratified_SIR
+# SIR derived models
+In this repository you can run epidemiological simulations using three different models, namely:
+- SIR model
+- SIRD model
-Age stratified SIR model
+- age stratified SIRD model